Travel Rewards for Your Business: Quick Tips for New Credit Card Users

 Applying for a business card

-It is worth pointing out that many specific business credit cards are reasonably generous in their interpretation of what constitutes a business owner, which means that even if you are freelance or even part time, your social security number may be enough to confirm you qualify.
+It is worth pointing out that many specific business credit cards are reasonably generous in their interpretation of what constitutes a, which means that even if you are freelance or even part time, your social security number may be enough to confirm you qualify.

 It is not always that important to specifically apply for a business card, as some of the rewards schemes available to personal card holders are well worth taking up and you can simply use your card for business spending and then claim the expenses back.

 Some business cards, like the the Amex Business Gold Rewards card offers you some decent flexibility on how you choose to earn your points.
 This means that if you want to earn the 3 points per dollar offered with this card, you can choose whether this is on gas station purchases, computing and software expenses or anything else that you spend money on frequently.

 This is the top category and the points fall to 2 points on other categories and 1 point per dollar spent on any other spending.
 Targeting where you earn the most points for your spending means you should get a good return, and there is also the prospect of a sign-up business if you hit their designate spending target in the first three months.

 It often pays to take the time to look at how the points are structured and what you get for your spending, if you are thinking about signing up for a business card.